 - Diabetes is the most common cause of vision loss and blindness in people of working age

 - It is also responsible for most cases of kidney failure and lower limb amputation (other than accidents)

 - People with diabetes are up to five times more likely to develop heart disease or have a stroke than those without diabetes

 Fortunately, these complications aren't inevitable if you take action and manage your diabetes well.

-Early diagnosis may also reduce the risk of developing complications later on.
-It's very important that you find out if you are at risk of Type 2 diabetes because then you can get support to lower your risk of, or even stop you, developing the condition.
-You may also be eligible to sign up for your local Healthier You service.
-The risk of Type 2 diabetes can be reduced significantly by reducing weight, increasing physical activity and improving diet.
+Reduce your Risk: It's very important that you find out if you are at risk of Type 2 diabetes because then you can get support to lower your risk of, or even stop you developing the condition.

+People from Lancashire and South Cumbria who are at risk of developing Type 2 diabetes are being offered tailored support to avoid the potentially life-threatening condition.
 Those who have been identified by their GP practice as being at risk of developing Type 2 diabetes will be able to access the local Healthier You service.

 People on the programme will get tailored, personalised help to reduce their risk.
 This will include education on healthy eating and lifestyle choices, reducing weight through bespoke physical exercise programmes and portion control, which together have been proven to reduce the risk of developing the disease.